Micron Technology's Big Money Trades Spotted

 Volume & Open Interest Development

+In terms of liquidity and interest, the total open interest for Micron Technology big money options trades today is 99,936 with a total volume of 46,389.

-Looking at the volume and open interest is a powerful move while trading options.
-This data can help you track the liquidity and interest for Micron Technology's options for a given strike price.
-Below, we can observe the evolution of the volume and open interest of calls and puts, respectively, for all of Micron Technology's smart money trades within a strike price range from $67.5 to $80.0 in the last 30 days.
+In the following chart, we are able to follow the development of volume and open interest of call and put options for Micron Technology's big money trades within a strike price range of $65.0 to $72.5 over the last 30 days.

 Micron Technology Option Volume And Open Interest Over Last 30 Days